close

 Pate Brisee (Pie Dough)

-The classical French method of making a well in the flour and using a pasty scraper to incorporate the butter in, is not required and the end result is just as good.
-The key is to use good quality ingredients, the right amount of water and being careful not to over mix it.
-During holiday season, this pate brisee (pie dough) holds up well in the refrigerator and can be frozen if needed.
+This pâte brisée (pie dough) recipe can all be done in a kitchen mixer, making it fast and easy for all.
+The more classical French method of making a well in the flour and using a pasty scraper to incorporate the butter in is not required and the result is just as good.
+The key is to use good quality ingredients, the right amount of water, and be careful not to over-mix it.
+During the holiday season, this pate brisee holds up well in the refrigerator and can be frozen if needed.
 There truly is no substitute for homemade dough and it will make any pie or tart remarkably better.

 About the Author